osirrc/ciff/anserini-export-guide.md

 # Anserini Export Guide

-For replicability, we provide detailed instructions for generating the exports on the main page.
+For replicability, we provide detailed instructions for generating the exports on the main page with [Anserini](http://anserini.io/).

 ## Robust04

-The source index was constructed with the following command, based on v0.7.2 (as tagged in the repo):
+The source index was constructed with the following command, based on [Anserini](http://anserini.io/) v0.7.2 (as tagged in the repo):

 ```bash
 sh target/appassembler/bin/IndexCollection -collection ClueWeb12Collection \